The 2024 Young Wild Writers Competition is Now Closed for Entries

 There’s more inspiration on our YouTube channel.

-Watch as Gill Lewis launches the competition live with Megan McCubbin and Indy Kiemel Greene on Skydancer Day:
+Watch as Gill Lewis launched the competition live with Megan McCubbin and Indy Kiemel Greene on Skydancer Day 2023:

 And discover how one young writer’s winning entry – My Patch of Green, by Neha Narne – helped save a much-loved allotment from the developer’s bulldozers.